JuliaLang/julia/README.windows.md

 Julia can be also compiled from source in [Cygwin](http://www.cygwin.com), using versions of the MinGW-w64 compilers available through Cygwin's package manager.

-1. Download and run Cygwin setup for [32 bit](http://cygwin.com/setup-x86.exe) or [64 bit](http://cygwin.com/setup-x86_64.exe).
-Note that you can compile either 32 or 64 bit Julia from either 32 or 64 bit Cygwin.
-64 bit Cygwin has a slightly smaller but often more up-to-date selection of packages.
+1. Download and run Cygwin setup for [32-bit](http://cygwin.com/setup-x86.exe) or [64-bit](http://cygwin.com/setup-x86_64.exe).
+Note that you can compile either 32- or 64-bit Julia from either 32- or 64-bit Cygwin.
+64-bit Cygwin has a slightly smaller but often more up-to-date selection of packages.

 2. Select installation location and download mirror.